Cefalú Free Tour - Photo 1, Cefalú Free Tour

 • Open on Fri, Sat

-On this free tour of Cefalù, we'll visit the historic center, the fishermen's quarter, and the Piazza del Duomo.
-We'll also enter the Cathedral Basilica to admire its Byzantine mosaics.
+On this free tour of Cefalù, we will visit the historic center, the fishermen's quarter, and the Piazza del Duomo.
+We will also enter the Cathedral Basilica to admire its Byzantine mosaics.

 Tour Highlights

-Next, we will explore the historic center of Cefalù, walking along Corso Ruggero, the main avenue, where ancient craft stores and noble residences, such as the Osterio Magno, can be seen.
+Next, we will walk through the historic center of Cefalù along Corso Ruggero, viewing ancient craft stores, typical products, and noble residences like the Osterio Magno.

-We will visit the medieval washing area from the Arab period, featuring basins still filled with water from the Cefalino River.
+We will also visit the medieval washing area from the Arab period, where basins filled with water from the Cefalino River were used for washing clothes.

-The tour will take us to the Marina, passing through Porta Pescara to see the fishing district, used in films like Nuovo Cinema Paradiso and Indiana Jones.
+The free tour will then take us to the Marina, passing through Porta Pescara to reach the port and the fishing district, known for filming locations of Nuovo Cinema Paradiso and Indiana Jones.

-Afterward, we will go to Piazza del Duomo and enter the Cathedral Basilica of Cefalù, a UNESCO World Heritage Site, to admire its Byzantine mosaics.
+Finally, we will visit Piazza del Duomo and enter the Cathedral Basilica of Cefalù, a UNESCO World Heritage Site, to admire its Byzantine mosaics.
 The tour will conclude in the Norman quarter of Francavilla after two hours.

 Groups

-This free tour does not admit groups of more than six people, even with separate bookings.
-For larger groups, check for a private tour of Cefalù.
+This free tour does not admit groups of more than six people.
+For larger groups, a private tour is recommended.

 Included